edwardgushchin/SDL3-CS/README.md

 # SDL3#
 This is SDL3#, a C# wrapper for SDL3.

-SDL3 is still under active development, and the shell is currently under development as of commit e949f12f63cdfcef4bdf456936ee676e0a3f9de6.
+SDL3 is still under active development, and the shell is currently under development as of https://github.com/edwardgushchin/SDL/tree/detached

 Once all the features are ready, I plan to bring the wrapper up to date with the original SDL and keep it up to date.